 As labs to produce synthetics like amphetamines can be established almost anywhere, there is no need for long trafficking routes as is the case with cocaine and heroin.
-In most areas, seizures of amphetamine tend to be lower than they might otherwise be as the product can be manufactured close to market, meaning there is less time and opportunity to seize the illicit cargo.
+In most areas, seizures of amphetamine tend to be lower than they might otherwise be, as the product can be manufactured close to market, meaning there is less time and opportunity to seize the illicit cargo.
 Seizures of precursor chemicals, which may have a long trip to the manufacturing site, are more likely to occur.

 Amphetamine Abuse in Europe and Asia

 In 2008, more than 80 percent of all the amphetamine production facilities that were seized were found in Europe.
-Still, far more tonnage of amphetamines was found in western Asia (14 tonnes compared to Europe's 8 tonnes).
-Most of Asia's amphetamines were in the form of tablets referred to as Captagon (the brand name of a discontinued prescription drug).
-Captagon contains between 1 percent and 16 percent amphetamine and is involved in increasing need for treatment of amphetamine addiction in the Near and Middle East.
+Still, far more tonnage of amphetamines was found in western Asia (14 tons compared to Europe’s 8 tons).
+Most of Asia’s amphetamines were in the form of tablets referred to as Captagon (the brand name of a discontinued prescription drug).
+Captagon contains between one percent and 16 percent amphetamine and is involved in increasing need for treatment of amphetamine addiction in the Near and Middle East.
 But not a single amphetamine-production lab was found in the Near and Middle East countries.
 Far more sophisticated labs are required to synthesize amphetamine than methamphetamine.

 It’s estimated that about 12 million Europeans between the ages of 15 and 64 have abused amphetamines at one point in their life.
 A survey of young Europeans showed that between 0.1 percent and 3.2 percent were abusing amphetamines, depending on the country.
 But when the surveys turn their focus to Europeans who frequent nightlife settings, the usage figures skyrocketed: 5 percent in one country and all the way to 69 percent in another.

 In stark comparison to amphetamine use in Europe, Asia was estimated to have between 4.4 and 37.9 million abusers of this class of drug.
 Increases were reported by 13 out of the 29 countries that are members of the UN, including Bangladesh, Indonesia, Japan, Mongolia, China, Myanmar, Thailand and Vietnam.
-In East and South East Asian countries, the Philippines, Thailand and Laos have the highest rates of abuse of amphetamines.
+In East and Southeast Asian countries, the Philippines, Thailand and Laos have the highest rates of abuse of amphetamines.